ethistan/angular-flask-seed/README.md

     <li>Python 2.7</li>
 </ul>

+<h2>Cleaning the Environment</h2>

+The virtual environment can be cleaned by running the `make clean` command

 <h2>Initial Setup</h2>

 run `make install` to setup the python virtual environment, install the python modules and node modules needed for running and testing